-As outlined in statute and beginning with a limited number of participants in FY2000-01, the Nurse Home Visitor Program is charged with serving -low-income, first-time mothers in the state who consent to participate.
-In the history of the program, there has been legislative action to adjust the percentage increase appropriated to the program from the MSA funds, with funding capped at \$19 million.
-The table below details the fiscal years impacted by legislation.
+As outlined in statute and beginning with a limited number of participants in FY2000-01, the Nurse Home Visitor Program is charged with serving low-income, first-time mothers in the state who consent to participate.
+The number of families served is contingent upon the funding appropriated to the Nurse Home Visitor Program each year.
+Throughout the history of the program, there has been legislative action to adjust the percentage increase appropriated to the program from the MSA funds, with funding capped at \$19 million.
+The table below details the impacts of legislation by fiscal year.